 I earned my undergraduate degree in Nursing from XXXX University School of Nursing in 2006 and then went on to earn a Master’s Degree in Chemistry with an emphasis on biochemistry from XXXX University, graduating in 2001 with a 3.8 GPA.
 There are many qualities that go into making a successful nurse, and I feel that I have at least most of them and that I am a very caring and compassion person with an intense and omnipresent desire to help others.
 It seems most natural for me to feel and show empathy toward a patient and the patient’s family, showing compassion for those in pain, both physical and emotional.
 I have a positive, caring nature and a great desire to provide for those in need.
 I feel that one of the greatest benefits of being a professional nurse is the gratification that comes from easing the suffering of others.
 I hope that my extensive education, combined with my professional experiences will be deemed worthy and I will be given the opportunity to fulfill my dream to become a CRNA.

 My entire family immigrated to America from Korea in 1988.
 The first job that I was able to find was at a dry cleaners called the Iron Door Company, working as a helper.
 For many years, since my youth, I have had heavy family responsibilities, first, caring for my two younger brothers and sister, and then later having my own family.
 In 2000, my father became terminally ill with cancer and was unable to manage the family business.
 He needed constant care and it was up to me to provide it.
 I kept the entire family going, even after my father’s death, even to the point of my own emotional and physical depletion.
-After he died, I was able to accept a position as a research technician at the Biochemistry and Bio Physics Department in Washington University Medical School.
+After he died, I was able to accept a position as a research technician at the Biochemistry and Bio Physics Department at Washington University Medical School.

 I crave the intense professionalism of the Army’s CRNA program and I am extremely excited about the possibility of building further career advancement through the performance of the specialized duties needed to care for critically ill or wounded patients requiring general or regional anesthesia: respiratory care, cardiopulmonary resuscitation, and/ or fluid therapy, as well as general skills in surgical, diagnostic, and therapeutic procedures.
 I thank you for considering my application to your program.